Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Get-AzDenyAssignment.md

 ```

 ### -Id
-The fully qualified deny assignment ID.
+The ID of the deny assignment to get.
-For example, use the format, /subscriptions/{guid}/providers/Microsoft.Authorization/denyAssignments/{denyAssignmentId} for subscription level deny assignments, or /providers/Microsoft.Authorization/denyAssignments/{denyAssignmentId} for tenant level deny assignments.

 ```yaml
 Type: System.String